Pulgit555/Value-Iteration/Readme.md

 > + Archit Jain (2019101053)
 > + Pulkit Gupta (2019101078)

-This part of assignment covers the concept of the Bellman equation in the basis of the value iteration algorithm for solving MDPs.
+It covers the concept of the Bellman equation in the basis of the value iteration algorithm for solving MDPs.

 ## Task 1